-The Supreme Court ruled Thursday that a Georgia death row inmate can die by firing squad, instead of lethal injection.
+The Supreme Court ruled Thursday that a Georgia death row inmate's challenge that he die by firing squad, instead of lethal injection, was appropriate.
 The 5-4 decision in Nance v.
-Ward opens up another avenue for inmates to pick the execution method of their choice, even if their state doesn’t allow it.
+Ward maintains another avenue for inmates to pick the execution method of their choice, even if their state doesn’t allow it.

 Lethal injection in the country is currently undergoing a reckoning that’s been a long time coming.
 Over the last decade, inmates in several states have convulsed, gasped, and vomited after receiving the dose meant to kill them, and the courts have repeatedly waffled on whether the method constitutes “cruel and unusual punishment” and thus, violates the Eighth Amendment.

 In the case of death row inmate Michael Nance, he sued to prevent Georgia from killing him via lethal injection.
 Nance, who’s in his early 60s, argued that his veins are “severely compromised” and would likely "blow" during the injection, causing "intense pain and burning.”
 (As recently as May, Arizona spent 25 minutes trying to find a vein on 67-year-old Clarence Dixon and eventually had to put the IV in his groin.)

 Nance, who was convicted of murder in 1997 for shooting a driver after robbing a bank, instead wanted to die by firing squad, which the Supreme Court has upheld as constitutional in the past.
 Despite being, at face value, a more grotesque method of execution, the firing squad is undergoing something of a resurgence in the U.S. South Carolina currently plans to kill Richard Moore with a bullet to the heart, which would mark the first time a firing squad has been used in the country since Ronnie Gardner in Utah in 2010.

 Want the best of VICE News straight to your inbox?
 Sign up here.